run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-ds.md

 To create a Git data source select the relevant repository URL.
 Then, select the path within the container where the data will be mounted.

 The Git data source can be public or private.
-To allow access a private Git data source, you must select the relevant credentials associated with the project.
+To allow access to a private Git data source, you must select the relevant credentials associated with the project.

 ## Create a host path data source